As a leading facilitator of climate action, South Pole is your trusted partner on the inspiring journey to climate neutrality.

 Q: Are there internationally recognised standards for climate neutrality?

 A: Some countries have national climate neutrality certification schemes.
-Examples would be Norwegian's Eco-Lighthouse Program and the Australian government's National Carbon Offset Standard ( NCOS).
+Examples are the Norwegian Eco-Lighthouse Program and the Australian Government's Climate Active Program (formerly the National Carbon Offset Standard – NCOS).

 The South Pole labels are closely aligned with international standards such as PAS 2060 – the leading international standard for demonstrating carbon neutrality, developed in 2014 by the British Standards Institution (BSi).
 The underlying greenhouse gas (GHG) accounting must follow recognised international standards such as the GHG Protocol or ISO 14064-1.